ATNF/askapsoft/Code/Doc/user/current/doc/calim/imager.rst

 worker to a single spectral channel::

     Cimager.nchanpercore    = 1
-    Cimager.Channels        = [1,%w]

-Upon execution, the %w is replaced with the worker ID, a number from 0 to 303 in the case of 304 workers.
 You will need 305 cores to run.
 However if you decide that a core will process 4 channels.
 Then you would use::

     Cimager.nchanpercore    = 4
-    Cimager.Channels        = [1,%w]

 Now you would only need to invoke::

     $ aprun -n 77 -N 20 imager -c config.in

 This would only require 4 nodes.

+**Update:

+The Channels keyword behaves differently for this imager as compared to cimager in this case it controls how many channels are processed from the measurement sets.
+If it is omitted the entire set is processed however you can specify:

+    Cimager.Channels = [<start>,<stop>]

 **Note: The Reference Frequency**